 Certification in hospice and palliative care for advanced practice nurse practitioners had its first national testing in May 2003.
 The test was done by HPCC in partnership with the American Nurses Credentialing Center (ANCC).

 In December 2004, HPCC acquired the hospice and palliative Advanced Practice Exam.
 Eligible Nurse Practitioners and Clinical Nurse Specialists can acquire the credential of ACHPN® (Advanced Certified Hospice and Palliative Nurse).
-In February 2007 the ACHPN® exam was awarded accreditation by the ABNS.
-It was reaccredited in 2012 and 2017, and this accreditation is valid through February 2022.
+In February 2007 the ACHPN® exam was awarded accreditation by the ABSNC.
+It was reaccredited in 2012 and 2017, and 2022 and this accreditation is valid through February 2027.

 In 2003, HPCC initiated the development of a hospice and palliative certification examination for the LP/VN with the first national administration in September 2004.
 Individuals passing this exam are awarded the CHPLN® credential (Certified Hospice and Palliative Licensed Nurse).
 HPCC received accreditation of the CHPLN® certification examination through the National Commission for Certifying Agencies (NCCA).
 This accreditation ran through through January 2015.
 Beginning in 2018, the CHPLN® certification will not be available by examination, but only maintained through recertification.